Join us at our popular CALM-only Yr Wyddfa (Snowdon) at Night Hike and take on the highest mountain in England and Wales at 1085m, at night!

 How to enter

-There is a £40 registration fee and have a £345 fundraising target.
+There is a £20 registration fee (usually £40, currently 50% off) and have a £345 fundraising target.
+Get a charity place now.

 You must be aged 14+ on event day to take part.
 Those aged 17 and under must be accompanied by a parent or guardian.
 Anyone aged 14-15 taking part will need to complete a Young Person Enquiry form for Charity Challenge to review.